hcnode/gopush/README.md

     }
     ```

-7. after finishing config then run `gopush`
+7. run `gopush` after finishing config

 8. visit `http://localhost:6003` you will see `hello world` if every thing is ok.